Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 The second line defines the **main method**.

-A java program is executed from the main method.
+A Java program is executed from the main method.
 It is the entry point where the program begins execution.

-A method has a name (e.g., main) and contains a set a statements.
+A method has a name (e.g., main) and contains a set of statements.

 ---